hash-bang/ruget/README.md

 	# Download files in the 'Seeding' tag matching 'Foo*'
 	ruget -t seeding Foo*

+	# Download all completed files
+	ruget -c

+	# List all files with a ratio of at least 10
+	ruget -r 10

 	# Download files matching 'Foo*' in size order
 	rtget -s size Foo*